qtnc/6pad2/api_python.md

 :	Called when the application window has been activated, i.e. made visible and got focus. deactivated ():
-:	Called when the application window has just been deactivated opened ():
+:	Called when the application window has just been deactivated close ():
-:	Called just after the application window has been opened close ():
 :	Called when the application is about to be closed.
 By returning False, you can prevent the application from being closed.
 	Note that this event is fired before page closes. closed ():
-:	Called when the application has just been closed.
+:	Called when the application has just been closed. pageOpened (Page):
+:	Called just after a new page has been opened

 # Page class
 ## Methods